PandABlocks/PandABlocks-rootfs/docs_and_docker/_sources/how-to/remote.rst.txt

 ========================

-The Admin interface of the PandA can be used to update the firmware as detailed in the quickstart_doc_, but sometimes it is necessary to update a number of PandAs at once.
+The Admin interface of the PandA can be used to update the firmware as detailed in the _web_doc, but sometimes it is necessary to update a number of PandAs at once.
 The SSH interface can be used to do this.

 To gain access over SSH, either add an ``authorized_keys`` file to the SD card,